SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 ``id`` property.

 Ones all notifiers are collected they are send to the local messaging system.
-For performance reasons and because of the processing logic of listening SC3 modules ql2sc tries to batch as many notifiers as possible into one notifier message.
+For performance reasons and because of the processing logic of listening |scname|
+modules ql2sc tries to batch as many notifiers as possible into one notifier message.
 A separate notifier message is created if the target message group changes between successive notifiers or if the configurable :confval:`batchSize`